lnlp/Hexdump/README.md

-# Hexdump
-Arduino library for makings hex dumps from program memory (RAM)
+Arduino library for creating hexdumps from program memory.

+Initially designed for ESP8266 therefore uses printf.
+To be replaced with standard Arduino print and println in a future version.